-It is through this experience, along with my blue-collar background, that I became interested in documenting labor and worker solidarity.
-Moving forward through the 21st century, the nature of work and organized labor will continue to change.
+This standard not only effects the worker but effects the nature of work itself.
+Moving forward through the 21st century, the essence of work and organized labor will continue to change.
 The manufacturing industry, which was the identity of this nation for a long time, has been replaced by a service based economy, with healthcare, food and public service being the fastest growing sectors.
 This change has precipitated a new response from the labor movement; one where workers, activists and organized labor are seeking unique and alternative ways of organizing and engaging the public through the creation of community unions and outreach programs.
-Steel City Solidarity conveys this vision by capturing the essence of working class Pittsburgh and the people who embody this spirit.
+Steel City Solidarity chronicles this current state of labor activism and culture in one of the strongest union towns in the United States.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.